Which game are we playing?

 If asked to create a portfolio with the potential to outperform the FTSE 100 over a 10 year period, for example, the investment team would willingly take up the mantle.

 To illustrate this, we might look to blend our Defined Returns contracts with a FTSE Tracker and then take an overweight position in either a specific geographical region or specific sector.
-These three components not only ofer the potential to outperform but the investor also experiences less volatility.
+These three components not only offer the potential to outperform but the investor also experiences less volatility.

 Read more